 The British Empire must be a house of many mansions, in which there shall be room for each and all to develop to the fullest his personal or national contribution to the common united welfare and to the strength of the indivisible whole.

-The words from St. John lodged comfortably in his commodious memory for almost thirty years before Churchill found need of them again, this time to assure peoples under the Nazi boot that their ultimate liberation was sure:
+“Many mansions” lodged comfortably in his commodious memory for almost 30 years before Churchill found need of it again.
+This time it was to assure peoples under the Nazi boot that their ultimate liberation was sure:

 The day will come when the joybells will ring again throughout Europe, and when victorious nations, masters not only of their foes, but of themselves, will plan and build in justice, in tradition, and in freedom, a house of many mansions where there will be room for all.

-He certainly thought this a serviceable line, because he invoked it to President Roosevelt in 1943, quoting only the chapter and verse—since he knew FDR kept a Bible handy.
-The President had cabled that Cairo, their proposed meeting place before the Teheran Conference with Stalin, was vulnerable to German air attack, and had wondered if they should choose another rendezvous.
-Churchill replied in nine words: “See St. John, chapter 14, verses 1 to 4.”
+He certainly thought this a serviceable line, because he invoked it to President Roosevelt in 1943.
+He mentioned only chapter and verse, since he knew FDR kept a Bible handy.
+The President had cabled that Cairo, their proposed meeting place before the Teheran Conference with Stalin, was vulnerable to German air attack.
+Should they rendezvous elsewhere?
+Churchill replied: “See St. John, chapter 14, verses 1 to 4.”